Ziang-Lu/Design-Patterns/4-Behavioral Patterns/5-Memento Pattern/Memento Pattern.md

 In this way, a better encapsulation is achieved:

 * Only `MementoOriginator` can directly access the `Memento` objects, and thus its stored state information.
-* All classes other than `MementoOriginator` can only access `Memento` objects through the mark interface `MementoIF`, so they will know nothing about the `Memento` objects.
+* All classes other than `MementoOriginator` can only access `Memento` objects through the mark interface `MementoIF`, so they will know nothing about the actual `Memento` objects.

 ***